Know Your Boyfriend Is Not over His Ex Yet

 My ex-boyfriend is having a wife wanting to win back our communication.
 Why is that so?

 We broke up 6 years ago.
-I got married last 2013, made another Facebook account to reach me just to say happy birthday and congratulations.
+I got married in 2013.
+He then made another Facebook account to reach me just to say happy birthday and congratulations.
 I replied back.
 Then we've lost communication.
 Then it happened again now.
 He wanted to win back our communication, and he is asking for a final closure.
 I told him that it was long time ago, and we already have our own families.
 I had already forgiven him, and I am happy with my husband now.
 I am just wondering what drove him to communicate for that reason.
 I found it pathetic and I don't know what's happening with him, after all those years.
 Then he confessed that he is still in love with me.
 It is absolutely OK with me if he wanted communication but not to the extent that his feelings are not yet over with me.
 My husband is a seafarer, I don't want to go wasting his trust for me.
 I have tried: I've tried to meet him and we've talked about it.
-I deleted my Cellphone # to his phone, but unfortunately he chatted my friend and asked again for my #.
-And now, as still I am not able to get pregnant he said that he is willing to give me a baby if needed..
+I deleted my Cellphone # to his phone, but unfortunately, he chatted my friend and asked again for my phone number.
+And now, as still, I am not able to get pregnant he said that he is willing to give me a baby if needed.
 I think it was caused by: I really don't know the cause of this problem.

 There are a million reasons why might have chosen to contact you again.
 It could be because he's feeling lonely, unhappy, or wondering what life have been like if you two were still together.
 Or, he might have recently gone through a loss of some sort.
 By continuing to communicate with him, you're fueling his hopes for a relationship with you.
 You already know that he's interested in a romantic relationship, so there's no point in trying to stay friends with him.
 If you don't want to be with him, tell him the truth and ask him to stop calling/texting you.
 He will eventually get over you if you stop feeding his ego.